B — Burnout: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Is Happening Underneath

 Seen this way, burnout is not a breakdown.
-It is an adaptation that has reached its limit.
+It is a state in which sustained pressure has begun to exceed the system’s available resources.

 How This Fits Within the Mind Works Framework

-From a Process of Change perspective, burnout often sits at the point where managing has become unsustainable without first stabilising.
-People may have insight, tools, and good intentions, yet lack the bandwidth to apply them consistently.
+Within the Process of Change, burnout often appears at the point where managing has become unsustainable without first stabilising.
+People may have insight and good intentions, yet lack the bandwidth to apply them consistently.

 Orientation Rather Than Solutions

-When burnout is framed as a problem to solve, the impulse is often to act quickly.
-To implement changes, optimise routines, or find the right strategy.
+When burnout is framed as a problem to solve, the instinct is often to act quickly.
+To change routines, improve productivity, or implement new strategies.

 This does not mean doing nothing.
-It means recognising that reduced capacity is real, and that rebuilding margin requires respect for the current state rather than resistance to it.
+It means recognising that reduced capacity is real, and that rebuilding margin requires respecting the current state rather than resisting it.

 In practice, this often involves slowing the narrative before slowing the pace.
-Making sense of what has led here.
-Reframing depletion, pessimism, and detachment as signals rather than shortcomings.
+Making sense of how pressure accumulated.
+Recognising depletion, pessimism, and detachment as signals rather than personal shortcomings.

 Closing Reflection